-The State of the Province Address is a localised version of the State of the Nation Address where Premiers reflect on their achievements and communicate their programmes of action in respect of government's five priority areas - education, health, the fight against crime and corruption, rural development and land reform as well as jobs for the year ahead.
+The State of the Province Address (SOPA) is a localised version of the State of the Nation Address where Premiers reflect on their achievements and communicate their programmes of action in respect of government's five priority areas - education, health, the fight against crime and corruption, rural development and land reform as well as jobs for the year ahead.

-State of the Province Address by Premier of KwaZulu-Natal, Hon.
-Sihle Zikalala, Royal Show Grounds, Pietermaritzburg, 04 March 2020.
 The theme for the 2020 KZN SOPA is "Together, Creating Our Common Future".
-It recognises that the people of KwaZulu-Natal themselves are the cornerstone and the most vital ingredient or force for growth and development
+It recognises that the people of KwaZulu-Natal themselves are the cornerstone and the most vital ingredient or force for growth and development.